Takurreddy/DataMining_PredictiveAnalytics-MedicalDiagnosis/README.md

 A machine learning project that predicts diseases based on patient symptoms using four classification algorithms — **Naive Bayes**, **Random Forest**, **SVM (Support Vector Machine)**, and **Decision Tree (J48)**.

+This project is done by using the WEKA tool and with a Kaggle Dataset.

 > **Project by:** Mukku Takur | Sk.
 Hasan | M. Harsha | T. Rishi Vardhan
 > **Institution:** Aditya University, Department of AIML
 > **Guide:** Mrs. S. Pravallika, M.Tech.